spintoolkit-dev/SpinToolkit_py/README.md

 This repository provides the user-facing documentation and python tutorials of the **SpinToolkit** library.

-If you use **SpinToolkit** in your research, please cite our paper: [Super-lattice framework for spin wave theory I: single-particle excitations, multi-magnon continua, and finite-temperature effects](.....)

 SpinToolkit is a high-performance **Toolkit for simulating Spin systems**, including

 - Linear/Nonlinear spin wave (Holstein-Primakoff approach)